Easy & Sustainable Food Hacks to Try Today

-Are you looking for some sustainable food hacks that you can try today?
-If so, keep reading.
+Are you looking for sustainable food hacks to try?

 One of the best and most convenient ways to protect the environment is to look at the food you are consuming, so here we share some easy food and supplement hacks, regardless of which diet you follow.

-While some minimal food waste is to be expected - especially for those who live alone - it’s important to minimise this where possible.
-The problem is, food waste costs you money and costs the environment.
+While some minimal food waste is to be expected - especially for those who live alone - there is always more we can do to minimise food waste.
+Food waste costs you money and costs the environment.

 Every time you put food in the bin, it ends up in landfill sites.
 From there, it releases methane into the air, which can be highly detrimental to our planet.
-The best methods to reducing food waste are to meal plan and buy only what you need.
+The best method to reduce food waste is to meal plan and buy only what you need.

-For instance, purchasing loose fruit and vegetables is a great sustainable alternative.
-The quality is exactly the same, but the big difference is there is no need for plastic.
-Buying canned beans and foods contained in cardboard boxes are easier and simpler choices for going plastic free.
+Purchasing loose fruit and vegetables is a great sustainable alternative.
+The quality is exactly the same and the big difference is there is no need for plastic.
+Buying canned beans and foods packed in cardboard boxes are easier and simpler choices for going plastic-free.

-Also, look out for stores with refill stations where you can refill containers with basics such as tea and coffee.
+Look out for stores with refill stations where you can refill containers with basics such as tea and coffee.
 Waitrose, Ocado, Morrisons and Marks & Spencer are among UK supermarkets who've created a refillable grocery partnership and plan to roll-out unpacked options in store.
 Early refill trials by M&S, for example, show 40% of refill lines outselling the packaged alternatives.
-Once refills become part of every store in the UK and beyond, it will be easier than ever to make sustainable food shops.
+Once refills become part of every store in the UK and beyond, it will be even easier to make sustainable food shops.

 Long gone are the days where we had to opt for plastic containers.